Stevens Park, Quarry Bank

 Stevens Park is a park of the Metropolitan Borough of Dudley, in Quarry Bank, West Midlands, England.

 Description

 The park was donated in 1922 by the local industrialist Ernest Stevens to the people of Quarry Bank.

 The area of the park is about 7 ha.
-There are many areas of managed grass, including a football pitch; there are two tennis courts, a children's play area, a skate park, a wildflower area and a bandstand.
+There are many areas of managed grass, including a football pitch; there are two tennis courts, a children's play area, a skate park, a wildflower area, an exercise area, and a bandstand.

 Peace Memorial

 The Peace Memorial, within the park, is a memorial to the 148 members of the local community who died in the First World War.
 Ernest Stevens contributed most of the cost, and he designated it as a Peace Memorial.
 It was designed by Alfred Long, who had an architectural practice in West Bromwich, and the sculpture was created by George Edward Wade.
 It was unveiled and dedicated in October 1931 by the Dean of Worcester, William Moore Ede.

 After the Second World War, the names of 50 men who died were added; the name of a soldier who died in Afghanistan was later added.

 The monument, a more than life-sized figure of Christ, facing west, stands on a tall pylon of Portland stone; to the rear is the memorial wall.
 A low stone wall and railing surrounds the site.
 The memorial and garden are Grade II listed.